ocampo-s/ocampo-s/README.md

 Hi, I’m Sergio

-Junior Software Developer | Seeking Entry-Level Programming Position | Experience with SQL, JavaScript and React
+At present I am seeking Entry-Level Programming Position | I have Experience with SQL, JavaScript and React.